 …

-Figure 100 depicts the SISO phase, which consists of two subphases, namely, an I-TXSS subphase and a SISO Feedback subphase.
-The initiator may perform the I-TXSS subphase.
-The I-TXSS subphase enables the initiator to obtain feedback from the responders in the MU group on one or more sectors for each of the initiator’s TX DMG antenna.
+Figure 100 depicts the SISO phase, which consists of two subphases, namely, an Initiator TXSS subphase and a SISO Feedback subphase.
+The initiator may perform the Initiator TXSS subphase.
+The Initiator TXSS subphase enables the initiator to obtain feedback from the responders in the MU group on one or more sectors for each of the initiator’s TX DMG antenna.

-The initiator performs the I-TXSS subphase through the use of the Short SSW packet (see 30.9.1).
-In each Short SSW packet transmitted as part of the I-TXSS, the initiator shall set the Direction field to zero, shall set the Addressing Mode field to indicate MU-MIMO and shall set the Destination AID field to contain a group ID announced by the PCP or AP in the last transmitted EDMG Group ID Set element.
-In addition, the CDOWN field shall be set to the number of Short SSW packets remaining until the end of the I-TXSS subphase and the Setup Duration field shall be set to the duration of the following SISO Feedback subphase.
+The initiator performs the Initiator TXSS subphase through the use of the Short SSW packet (see 30.9.1).
+In each Short SSW packet transmitted as part of the Initiator TXSS, the initiator shall set the Direction field to zero, shall set the Addressing Mode field to indicate MU-MIMO and shall set the Destination AID field to contain a group ID announced by the PCP or AP in the last transmitted EDMG Group ID Set element.
+In addition, the CDOWN field shall be set to the number of Short SSW packets remaining until the end of the Initiator TXSS subphase and the Setup Duration field shall be set to the duration of the following SISO Feedback subphase.

 An MU-MIMO capable EDMG STA that receives a Short SSW packet indicating MU-MIMO transmission determines that it is an intended recipient of the packet by matching the value of the Destination AID field in the packet with a value of the EDMG Group ID field contained in the last received EDMG Group ID Set element.
 In case a match is found, the EDMG STA is an intended recipient of the packet if its AID is included in the EDMG Group ID field of the corresponding group.
-Otherwise, the EDMG STA is not an intended recipient of the packet and can ignore the remaining of the I-TXSS and SISO Feedback subphase, which can be done through the use of the value of the CDOWN and Setup Duration fields contained in the received Short SSW packet.
+Otherwise, the EDMG STA is not an intended recipient of the packet and can ignore the remaining of the Initiator TXSS and SISO Feedback subphase, which can be done through the use of the value of the CDOWN and Setup Duration fields contained in the received Short SSW packet.